-• Operating engine parts, especially the muffler, become extremely hot.
+Operating engine parts, especially the muffler, become extremely hot.

-• Severe burns can occur on contact.

-• Debris, such as leaves, grass, brush, etc. can catch fire.
+- ♦ Severe burns can occur on contact. - ♦ Debris, such as leaves, grass, brush, etc. can catch fire.

-- Allow engine parts, especially the muffler, to cool before touching. - Remove accumulated debris from muffler and engine area. - Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.
+- Allow engine parts, especially the muffler, to cool before touching. - ♦ Remove accumulated debris from muffler and engine area. - Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.

-• Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.
+Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

-• Contact with rotating parts can cause traumatic amputation or severe lacerations.
+Contact with rotating parts can cause traumatic amputation or severe lacerations.

-- Do not operate the machine without guards, shields, and safety devices in place and working properly. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or in good artificial light, keeping away from holes and hidden hazards.
-DO NOT operate the mower when children or others are in the area. - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or control could occur.
-Mow across slopes with walk behind mowers, never up and down.
-Loss of control and/or loss of operator's footing could result in a fall with an arm or leg getting under the mower or engine deck and sustaining serious injury.
-Drive slower on slopes.
-Progressively greater care is needed as the slope increases.
-DO NOT operate on slopes greater than 20 degrees.
-Watch for ditches, holes, rocks, dips, and rises which can cause erratic handlebar movement and loss of footing.
-Keep away from drop-offs and steep banks.
-Avoid sudden starts.
-Look down and behind you before and while moving backwards.
-DO NOT mow slopes when grass is wet slippery conditions create hazardous footing, affect steering, and reduce traction and braking.
+- ◆ Do not operate the machine without guards, shields, and safety devices in place and working properly. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or in good artificial light, keeping away from holes and hidden hazards.
+DO NOT operate the mower when children or others are in the area. - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 The operator is responsible for safe operation on slopes.
-See inside the back cover to determine the approximate slope angle of the area to be mowed.